Per IRS Publication 908 Bankruptcy Tax Guide, page 2:

 When an individual debtor files for bankruptcy under chapter 7 or 11 of the Bankruptcy Code, the bankruptcy estate is treated as a new taxable entity, separate from the individual taxpayer.

 The bankruptcy estate in a chapter 7 case is represented by a trustee.
-The trustee is appointed to administer the estate and liquidate any nonexempt assets of the estate.
-In chapter 11 cases, the debtor often remains in control of the assets as a 'debtor-in-possession' and acts as the bankruptcy trustee.
+The trustee is appointed to administer the estate and liquidate any nonexempt assets.
+In chapter 11 cases, the debtor often remains in control of the assets as a “debtor-in-possession” and acts as the bankruptcy trustee.
 However, the bankruptcy court, for cause, may appoint a trustee if such appointment is in the best interests of the creditors and the estate.

-During the chapter 7 or 11 bankruptcy, the debtor continues to file an individual tax return on Form 1040.
-The bankruptcy trustee files a Form 1041 for the bankruptcy estate.
-However, when a debtor in a chapter 11 bankruptcy case remains a debtor-in-possession, he or she must file both a Form 1040 individual return and a Form 1041 estate return for the bankruptcy estate (if return filing requirements are met).
+During the chapter 7 or 11 bankruptcy, the debtor continues to file an individual tax return on Form 1040 or 1040-SR. The bankruptcy trustee files a Form 1041 for the bankruptcy estate.
+However, when a debtor in a chapter 11 bankruptcy case remains a debtor-in-possession, he or she must file both a Form 1040 or 1040-SR individual return and a Form 1041 estate return for the bankruptcy estate (if return filing requirements are met).

+Filing threshold.
 If the bankruptcy estate has gross income that meets or exceeds the minimum amount required for filing, the trustee or debtor-in-possession must file an income tax return on Form 1041.
-This amount is equal to the sum of the personal exemption amount plus the basic standard deduction for a married individual filing separately.
-These amounts are generally adjusted annual.
-See the present year Form 1041 instructions for the current dollar amounts.
+This amount is equal to the basic standard deduction for a married individual filing separately.

-Transmittal for Form 1040 or 1040-SR. Form 1041 is used as a transmittal for Form 1040.
-If a return is required, the trustee or debtor-in-possession must complete the identification area at the top of the Form 1041 and indicate the chapter under which the bankruptcy estate filed, either chapter 7 or chapter 11.
+Transmittal for Form 1040 or 1040-SR. Form 1041 is used as a transmittal for Form 1040 or 1040-SR. If a return is required, the trustee or debtor-in-possession must complete the identification area at the top of Form 1041 and indicate the chapter under which the bankruptcy estate filed, either chapter 7 or chapter 11.

-Prepare the bankruptcy estate's return by completing Form 1040.
-In the top margin of Form 1040, write "Attachment to Form 1041 DO NOT DETACH."
-Then, attach Form 1040 to the Form 1041 transmittal.
-Enter the payment amounts on lines 23 through 29 of Form 1041, then sign and date the return.
+Prepare the bankruptcy estate's return by completing Form 1040 or 1040-SR. In the top margin of Form 1040 or 1040-SR, write “Attachment to Form 1041—DO NOT DETACH.”
+Then, attach Form 1040 or 1040-SR to the Form 1041 transmittal.
+Enter the tax and payment amounts on lines 24 through 30 of Form 1041, then sign and date the return.
 An example of a bankruptcy estate's tax return is shown later.

 Note.
-The filing of the bankruptcy estate's tax return does not relieve a debtor from the requirement to file his or her individual tax return on Form 1040.
+The filing of the bankruptcy estate's tax return does not relieve a debtor from the requirement to file his or her individual tax return on Form 1040 or 1040-SR.